Won’t somebody just tell me what to do!!

 Anyway, this one thing I mentioned (and gave the evil genius laugh about)..

-I had a kind of epiphany and realised that the one key to everything – to how I ate and how I felt about eating, was that I had to feel satisfied.
+I had a kind of epiphany and I realised that the one key to everything – to how I ate and how I felt about eating, was that I had to feel satisfied.

 A satisfied person doesn’t have urges to look for more food or pop down the shop for a packet of biscuits (you know, for the kids…).
 A satisfied person is just that – satisfied.

 So I started doing research on what the most satisfying foods were.

 And this is exactly what led me to read a ton of material about the ketogenic diet.

 What I found was, there were loads of body builders into the ketogenic lifestyle.
 And there were certainly loads of men into eating the ketogenic lifestyle.
-But what about women?

 However, I also found a boat load of information about how dropping carbs was bad for women.
 I read about thyroid misfunctions, I read about adrenal issues, sleep problems, hair falling out, anxiety issues, depression.

 Well, this brought the confusion right back to square one.

 But anyway, flash forward to today and I’m happy to say that you can have your buttered steak and eat it.

 I actually found a way to make keto work for me with all of that good stuff, and none of the bad.
-Seriously.
-None.

-And yes, I’m pretty pleased with myself.
 And you’ll probably hear more about how pleased I am with myself as I continue writing my blog.

-How to have ALL the benefits of ketosis with none of the drawbacks.
+How to have ALL the benefits of ketosis with none of the drawbacks!

-It’s a lifestyle she leads herself, and through a long period of trial and error, she created two super easy programs and meal plans to follow that guide you effortlessly into a state she calls ‘fat-fueled’.
+And after a long period of trial and error with keto, she has created two super easy and inexpensive programs to follow that guide you effortlessly into a state she calls ‘fat-fueled’.

-It’s literally almost impossible for me to be porky these days, and boy do I eat, and boy do I love what I eat!
+Now it’s literally almost impossible for me to be porky these days, and boy do I eat, and boy do I love what I eat!

 Keto Diet Plans that Work for Women

-There’s only good stuff coming.
+There’s only good stuff coming!